 *Pop culture and philosophy

-Th 19 – What's your definition of "philosophy"?
+W30/Th 31 – What's your definition of "philosophy"?
 Do you have a favorite philosopher?
 Can you summarize your current, personal philosophy of life?
+And: if you read Hillbilly Elegy, post a comment on it.
 Introduction, DR

 Also recommended: Look on the This I Believe website for essays you like, and post links to them; TIB IIWilliam James, Pragmatism lecture 1; WATCH: What's Philosophy for?
 School of Life (SoL).
 LISTEN: What is Philosophy? and Who's Your Favourite Philosopher?
 (PB Philosophy Bites)